 Layer-1 and Layer-2 Blockchain Scaling Solutions

-There are currently two primary methodologies for achieving essential blockchain scalability: Layer-1 and Layer-2 solutions.
+There are two primary ways to achieve blockchain scalability: Layer-1 and Layer-2 solutions.

-In order to compete with legacy systems of payment processing, blockchain networks must become highly scalable — capable of accommodating an exponentially growing number of users, transactions, and other data.
+To compete with legacy systems of payment processing, blockchain networks must become highly scalable — capable of accommodating an exponentially growing number of users, transactions, and data.
 Only by adequately incorporating scalability into their structure do blockchain networks stand to supersede other legacy systems.
 Layer-1 solutions add utility to a native blockchain to optimize its performance.
 Layer-2 solutions are third-party protocols that integrate with an underlying Layer-1 blockchain to increase transactional throughput.

 What Is Blockchain Scalability?